Admission and Retention Standards

 New Admission and Retention Standards:

-Students should understand that a considerable time commitment is required to successfully complete all the requirements in the Athletic Training Education Program (ATEP).
-To be considered for admission into the Athletic Training Program, students must achieve and maintain a cumulative GPA of 2.5 on a 4.0 scale, complete at least 30 observation hours and/or pass EXS 270, meet the Technical Standards (found at the referenced website below), and apply by the dates given (by the first Friday in November or the first Friday of the spring semester).
-The ATEP Admission Committee reviews the following materials for admission: application, candidate interview, overall college GPA, ACT/SAT scores, prior experience, certifications/professional memberships, performance reviews during their observation hours and/or EXS 270, college courses completed, and three letters of recommendation.
-Only those candidates admitted into the ATEP and have successfully completed an approved CPR/First Aid course may take the clinical experience courses (EXS 271, 371, 372).
-These courses must be taken in residence at MSU.
-Students may transfer into the program, based upon their credentials, courses completed at other institution(s), space availability, and permission from the ATEP Director.
-Transfer student candidates may transfer in EXS 301, 320, 390, 402, 403, 420, and 471 only after departmental approval.
-If the student’s cumulative GPA drops below the required 2.5, the student will be subject to disciplinary action according to the Program’s GPA Policy found on its website listed below.
+A considerable time commitment is required to successfully complete all the requirements in the Athletic Training Program (AT Program).
+Students are selected using a competitive admission process due to limited space availability at the clinical sites.
+To be considered for admission into the AT Program, students must achieve and maintain a cumulative GPA of 2.5 on a 4.0 scale, pass at least 30 semester hours of college credit, complete at least 30 observation hours and/or pass EXS 270, meet the Technical Standards (see AT Program web site), and apply by the deadline (by the first Friday in November or the first Friday of the spring semester).
+The AT Program Admission Committee reviews the following materials for admission: application, candidate interview, overall college GPA, ACT/SAT scores, prior experience, certifications/professional memberships, performance reviews during their observation hours and/or EXS 270, college courses completed, and three letters of recommendation.
+Only those candidates admitted into the AT Program and have successfully completed an approved CPR/First Aid course may take the clinical experience courses (EXS 271, 371, 372).
+Students may transfer into the program based upon their credentials, courses completed at another institution, space availability, and permission from the AT Program Director.
+Department approval is required to transfer in EXS 295, 296, 301, 304, 305, 320, 390, 402, 403, 420, 421, and 471 from other institutions.